Capability Spotlight: Dual-Durometer and Tri-Extrusion

 Dual-Durometer Extrusion Combines Two Plastics With Different Qualities

 Dual-durometer processes, also known as co-extrusion, provide the ability to make a plastic extrusion with materials that have different physical properties.
-Continuously filling one material with another increases function and eliminates the need for combining multiple parts on an assembly line.
+Continuously joining one material to another increases function and eliminates the need for combining multiple parts on an assembly line.
 Because of the advantages of dual-durometer extrusion, thermoplastic companies use it for many different applications.

 Companies may create a cohesive part with dual-durometer extrusion to add any of the following properties: